number-icn Toll Free (USA & Canada) +1 866 978 2997

 Underneath the World’s Largest Natural Mirror in Bolivia Lies a Lot of Lithium

-Often referred to as The Place Where Heaven Meets Earth, Salar de Uyuni is one of the most breathtaking places in the world.
+Last but not the least in the list of fun facts about landmarks is Often referred to as The Place Where Heaven Meets Earth, Salar de Uyuni is one of the most breathtaking places in the world.
 It is the largest salt flat on Earth and the biggest natural mirror to ever exist, covering more than 10,000 square kilometers of land.
 The flat is filled with salt and other minerals such as magnesium and potassium.
 But what many people don’t know is that within the salt flat lies a large lithium reserve.
 According to NASA, geologists believe that underneath the salt flat lies the second-largest deposit of lithium in the world, although a very small quantity of it gets to be mined due to challenging weather conditions and high costs as other minerals would have to be removed in the process.
 You can step foot into the otherworldly world of the Uyuni Salt Flat for yourself with this magical tour of Bolivia, where you can also head thousands of meters up in the air with a ride on Mi Teleferico in La Paz, a world-famous cable car system, from where you will see some of the most breathtaking views of the city.
 You may discover more cool facts about these famous places that will leave you in awe.

 Uyuni Salt Flat, Bolivia